 With these problems, an absolutely free VPN doesn’t feel like such a great idea after all.

 But that’s not the end of it.
 There are some legitimate VPNs out there that are available for free and can effectively boost your privacy.

 Best Free VPN for 2020

 The following providers offer really free VPN apps.
 These have some limitations, but are totally safe to use if you’re as privacy-conscious as you need to be in 2020:

 So without further ado, here are the 5 best free VPNs for 2020..

 1. Editor’s Choice – Surfshark – Unlimited bandwidth

-Surfshark is our top choice as a free VPN.
+Surfshark is our top choice as a totally free VPN.
 Strictly speaking, Surfshark actually offers a 30-day money-back guarantee which you can utilize to access this VPN free of cost for a whole month, if you claim a refund within this period.
 Since it costs only $1.99/mo for a 2-year subscription anyway, you’ll probably find it well within your budget to continue your subscription for the long-term.